|

 JavaPerformanceTuning.com was originally created as a support site for Jack Shirazi's book Java Performance Tuning.
 It immediately became the the premier site for all types of Java performance tuning information, because of the huge amount of information available from the site.
 After a couple of years, we moved the site on to become more of a magazine, and we now provide many interesting columns as well as huge amounts of information covering all aspects of Java Performance.

 Jack started out as a theoretical physicist, but moved to the field of bioinformatics after he failed to discover a workable faster-than-light propulsion system.
-As a researcher at the Imperial Cancer Research Fund, a large European cancer research organization, Jack published papers on applying knowledge management to the field of protein structure prediction.
-Jack also contributed to the development of several core modules in Perl version 5, and developed several useful non-core modules, notably the EventServer.
+As a researcher at Cancer Research UK, a large European cancer research organization, Jack published papers on applying knowledge management to the field of protein structure prediction.
+Jack also contributed to the development of several core modules in Perl version 5, and developed several useful non-core modules, notably the EventServer which was used as a core for a number of perl based products.

 Jack can be contacted directly via this page